Anaphylaxis Research - Ayel L. R. Batac

 \(~\)

-Stay tuned — publications and data visualizations related to this work, including research on global disparities in anaphylaxis management, will be made available here soon.
+Stay tuned — publications and data visualisations related to this work will be made available here soon.

 \(~\)

-This research is currently under my leadership, conducted in collaboration with physician and allied health professional partners across Canada, the United States, the United Kingdom, Japan, and Australia.
-It reflects a shared commitment to advancing evidence-based, patient-centered approaches to the prevention, recognition, and management of anaphylaxis.
+This research is conducted under my leadership in collaboration with physician and allied health partners in Canada, the United States, the United Kingdom, and Australia.
+It reflects a shared commitment to advancing evidence-based, patient-centred approaches to the prevention, recognition, and management of anaphylaxis.